Does Your Dental PPC Result In Wrong Number Calls?

 This is where proper training and savvy phone skills become essential, not just for wrong number calls but for all calls.
 You can show your team some techniques, develop scripts, or hire a dental marketing company to show them how to ask all the right questions and offer solutions your caller can’t refuse.

 2. “I am interested in (insert dental service here) but you don’t offer that” 🙁

-If someone calls your office looking for a service you don’t offer, it could be a side effect of keywords related to your Google Ads campaign(s).
+If someone calls your office looking for a service you don’t offer, it could be a side effect of keywords related to your dental PPC marketing.
 It’s important that your keywords target the correct audience and your negative keywords keep people from calling your office for something you don’t do.

 Still confused about keywords?
 Here’s how Google breaks it down: “Negative keywords let you exclude search terms from your campaigns and help you focus on only the keywords that matter to your customers.
 Better targeting can put your ad in front of interested users and increase your return on investment (ROI).”

 3. “I was trying to call my Mom, not you.”

 This is a legit wrong number.
 Someone simply misdialed your office instead of a family or a friend.
-If they’re a local and willing to talk, it might be worth selling them on your unique style of dental care and how easy it is for them to make an appointment.
+If they’re a local and willing to talk, it might be worth selling them on your unique style of dental care and how easy it is to make an appointment.
 It’s a cold calling situation that could possibly turn a misdial into a profitable new dental patient.

 Need help getting your team trained with ninja-like phone conversion skills?
-Want to find out if your Google Ads keywords need tweaking?
+Want to find out if your dental PPC needs tweaking?
 Call us today to speak with one of our dental marketing experts.
 We’ve always got you covered.